 If you live in Eastern Europe, you shouldn’t pass up the chance to explore what’s happening underground.
 Eastern Europe has some amazing things to offer — don't over look them!
 If the idea of vacationing in places like Italy, Greece, Iceland and France aren’t enough to convince you, check out the specifics of a few ILP countries; Countries like Romania where you can explore old convents and Dracula’s Castle.
 Life in Lithuania lets you ride horses along the Baltic sea when aren’t you are sipping hot chocolate…(which by the way is just a cup of melted chocolate in this country!)

-Pst: Can't imagine your life in Ukraine?
+Pst: Can't imagine living in Ukraine?
 See what living abroad is really like right here.

 So, what’s the best way to see these underground beauties?
-I”m looking at you, Russian and Ukrainian volunteers!
+I”m looking at you, ILP Russia volunteers and ILP Ukraine volunteers!
 You’ll see some spots a lot (taking the metro might be the quickest way to get to your favorite lunch spot on the weekends) but take a chance to visit all the metro stops during your semester abroad.
-After teaching, pick a random station and walk around before going above ground…you mights stumble upon a long forgotten museum or thrift store to get the best souvenirs in Eastern Europe!
+After teaching, pick a random station and walk around before going above ground…you mights stumble upon a long forgotten museum or thrift store to get the best souvenirs in Eastern Europe.

-Add “exploring the underground palaces” on your Eastern European bucket list (and don’t forget the places to see above ground!), learn more about living in Russia here and tips about life in Ukraine here…and by clicking both buttons below!
+Add “exploring the underground palaces” on your Eastern European bucket list (and don’t forget the places to see above ground!), learn more about living in Russia here and tips about life in Ukraine here on the ILP blog…and by clicking both buttons below!